achtnullzwei/Doorman/docs/en/reference/esphome-component.md

 | `bus_telegram`         | Displays the most recently received bus telegram, showing the full communication traffic from all connected devices. | No       |               |

 ## Binary Sensors
 The `tc_bus` Binary Sensor detects binary states such as doorbell presses.
-It can be configured to trigger based on a predefined telegram or a lambda expression.
+It can be configured to trigger based on a predefined telegram.

 | Option           | Description                                                                                              | Required | Default       |
 |------------------|----------------------------------------------------------------------------------------------------------|----------|---------------|